 Call for Abstracts

-Submit an abstract for the Eighth Annual Academy of Oncology Nurse & Patient Navigators (AONN+) Conference.
-This is an opportunity to share your EVIDENCE-BASED navigation research studies, quality improvement projects, and best practices utilizing pre- and post-data elements to enhance your program with your navigation and survivorship care colleagues.
+Submit an abstract for the 10th Annual Navigation & Survivorship Conference.
+This is an opportunity to share your EVIDENCE‑BASED navigation research studies, quality improvement projects, and best practices utilizing pre- and post-data elements to enhance your program with your navigation and survivorship care colleagues.
 Please see below for the specific categories and the instructions in submitting an abstract.

-This year, we also welcome a separate category for industry-sponsored clinical research.
+We also host a separate category for industry-sponsored clinical research.
 (Please note, this is informational only and not eligible for the Exceptional Poster Award.)

-All submissions will be peer-reviewed and the abstract author(s) will be notified of acceptance for poster display and/or presentation at the 2017 Annual Conference.
+All submissions will be peer-reviewed and the abstract author(s) will be notified of acceptance for poster display and/or presentation at the 2019 AONN+ Annual Conference.
 Submissions should include 5 sections: Background, Objectives, Methods, Results, and Conclusions.

 If accepted, authors are expected to create a poster for display at the Annual Conference, as well as send a PDF of the poster for submission to the Exceptional Poster Award.
 Winners of the Exceptional Poster Award will be announced at the Annual Conference.